Order of Visit: High Point #20

 DETAILS

-When to Visit: This hike is open year-round, but it is best tackled between July-September to avoid getting lost on dirt roads covered in snow, slush, and rain.
-The final 2/3-mile of trail up the summit is steep in places and is sure to become a muddy, slick mess when it’s wet too.
+When to Visit: This hike is open year-round, but it is best tackled between July and September to avoid getting lost on dirt roads covered in snow, slush, and rain.
+The final 2/3-mile trail up the summit is steep in places and is sure to become a muddy, slick mess when it’s wet too.

 Getting There: White Butte is located approximately 55 miles of Medora, ND (Theodore Roosevelt Natl Park) or 150 miles west of Bismark.
 The lack of street signs on the rural dirt roads you’ll take on your last 6 miles to the trailhead has resulted in far too many people posting confusing directions online.
 Ignore them all!
 Just enter “White Butte Trailhead, Bowman, ND” into Google Maps instead.
 That pin accurately marks the parking area where your hike will begin.